json-tian/News-Feed-RSS-Scraper/README.md

 # RSS-Scraping
-Finds recent news articles through RSS feeds of news sources using JSOUP.
+Fetches recent news articles through RSS feeds of news sources using JSOUP.
+First made as a culminating project for the course "ICS 4U1".